 Remote Patient Monitoring technologies help manage a patient’s acute or chronic conditions at home, and is also largely used for Hospital at Home programs.
-RPM technologies are often equipped with medical devices such as pulse oximeter, blood pressure monitor, ECG monitor, and smart scale linked through a smartphone via cloud service to transmit data to healthcare providers on a continuous and real-time basis.
+RPM technologies are often equipped with medical devices such as a pulse oximeter, blood pressure monitor, ECG monitor or smart scale linked through a smartphone via cloud service to transmit data to healthcare providers on a continuous and real-time basis.

 Patients are monitored continuously to detect any changes in their biometric data.
 One of the monitoring objectives is to observe any major changes in the patients’ vital signs as soon as possible.
 This allows healthcare practitioners to provide timely medical intervention.